 The Defense Department takes these requirements seriously, as reflected by its 1,200-page 2015 Law of War Manual, which was produced by the department’s Office of the General Counsel.
 To ensure that military leaders and commanders apply these principles, the Defense Department requires “that qualified legal advisers are immediately available at all levels of command to provide advice about law of war compliance during planning and execution of exercises and operations.”
 Military lawyers—called judge advocates—are assigned to each of the commands and advise the commanders about the legality of operations, including real-time operations in the field.

 Even though the use of nuclear weapons is governed by the Law of Armed Conflict, it seems doubtful that anyone in the National Military Command Center is tasked with assessing the lawfulness of a launch order before sending it out.
+(The authors have changed their conclusions about this part of launch procedure; see editor’s note below.)
 The task of the war room is to encode and distribute the order to the launch crews and aircraft pilots.
 Under our proposal, the two officials would have to explicitly make a judgment about the lawfulness of the attack.
 This would be an important addition to the current process.

 Thus, the National Military Command Center would execute an order to use nuclear weapons only if both officials judged that the order met both criteria—that it is valid and lawful.